-Why does Jay Leno own one (actually, three, including the first one off the production line) — and is just one of a line of celebrities who own (or who have owned) one?
+Why does Jay Leno own one (actually, three, including the first one off the production line) — and why is he just one of a line of celebrities who own (or who have owned) one?

 And why does the Honda Rune keep showing up on dealer floors, or on used motorcycle sites, with relatively low miles, for roughly the same price?